emilycalvert/scripts_cite/README.md

 # **Teledetection Lab Scripts**

 Welcome to my Teledetection Lab Scripts repository!
 Here, you'll find a collection of scripts and notebooks aimed at automating and enhancing workflows within our teledetection lab at CiteForestal-Maynas in the heart of the Amazon in Peru.
-These scripts have been developed to address specific needs and challenges, particularly in the realm of earth observation and remote sensing analysis.
+These scripts have been developed to address specific needs and challenges, particularly in the realm of earth observation and remote sensing analysis for sustainable forestry.

 ## **Overview**